UWPCE-PythonCert/IntroPython-2017/_sources/supplemental/installing/python_for_linux.rst.txt

    $ sudo yum -y install scl-utils

-Then go to the `software collections listing <https://www.softwarecollections.org/en/scls/>`_ and click on the python collection version you want to install.
+Then go to the `software collections listing <https://www.softwarecollections.org/en/scls/>`_ and click on the Python collection version you want to install.

 Probably this one: